blakeberg/meteor-nodejs/README.md

 * initial passwd @see Dockerfile
 * you can use sudo @ALL
 * you can also connect via scp of course

+#### Connect to linked container
+From this container you can connect to linked container `geth` via JSON RPC API:

+    curl -X POST --data '{"jsonrpc":"2.0","method":"web3_clientVersion","params":[],"id":67}' http://geth:8545

+If Ethereum node on geth is running you will get a JSON Response

+    {"id":67,"jsonrpc":"2.0","result":"Geth/v1.3.5/linux/go1.5.1"}

 ## Meteor
 JavaScript App Platform used for creating decentralized Apps (dapps) with Ethereum.